Arkansas Electric Rates

 Arkansas 2023 Formula Rate Review Filing

-Southwestern Electric Power Company, Inc. ("SWEPCO") will file with the Arkansas Public Service Commission ("APSC"), on April 14, 2023, an Application for Approval of a Rate Adjustment and Evaluation Report pursuant to its Rate Schedule No. 50, Formula Rate Review Rider ("Rider FRR").
-The Company will request an order approving its proposed Rider FRR Rate Adjustment by September 25, 2023.
-SWEPCO will request that such final order be issued by the Commission twenty (20) days prior to the effective date of the Rate Adjustment.
-If the Commission does not issue a final order by such date, the proposed Rate Adjustment shall become effective for bills calculated on and after October 15, 2023.
+The Arkansas Public Service Commission ("APSC") has approved the Application of a Rate Adjustment and Evaluation Report filed by Southwestern Electric Power Company ("SWEPCO"), on April 14, 2023, pursuant to its Rate Schedule No. 50, Formula Rate Review Rider ("Rider FRR").
+The Company requests a proposed Rider FRR Rate Adjustment of $15.3 million.
+The proposed Rate Adjustment shall become effective for bills calculated on and after October 15, 2023.

 ARKANSAS BASE RATES

 In June 2022, the Arkansas Public Service Commission (APSC) approved a base rate increase for SWEPCO.

 The base rate increase reflects investments in reliability and resiliency improvements in the power grid and cleaner power generation, including the construction and purchase of three wind facilities at the North Central Energy Facilities (NCEF) in Oklahoma.
 The NCEF provides Arkansas customers 268 megawatts (MW) of SWEPCO's 809 MW.

 It's all about keeping the power flowing to homes and businesses across Arkansas and improving your service.
 The electric grid is the most complex and universally relied-on machine ever built.
 Technological innovation, security and resiliency are core components of this backbone that powers more than 122,000 homes and businesses in Arkansas.